Hexicube/Spice-of-Life-Apple-Edition/README.md

 This mod comes with a custom config to set the player's starting hearts (which can be less than 10 if desired) as well as the number of and contents of food groups they need to complete by eating every food.
 The number of hearts per group is also configurable.

-The default configuration will have 10 base hearts and the following groups all offering 2 hearts:
+The default configuration will have 10 base hearts and the following groups, most offering 1 heart and golden offering 5 hearts:

 - **Harvestables**: Carrot, Beetroot, Apple, Potato
 - **Fish**: Cooked Cod, Cooked Salmon, Tropical Fish